 Resources that have recently been, are in, or are contracted with Green Energy Consumers as of October 2020.

-In 2020, Melrose Community Power expects to purchase a 3,153 MWh of extra MA Class I renewable energy, above and beyond State requirements.
+In 2020, Melrose Community Power purchased 3,213 MWh of extra MA Class I renewable energy certificates, above and beyond the renewable energy requirements of the Commonwealth.
 These voluntary purchases are equivalent to the output of the annual production of 2.7 MW solar farm and will displace over 2 million pounds of carbon dioxide.